Intuit Developer Terms of Service

 6.1 Maintaining Accurate Information.
 You are required to provide complete and accurate information about your activities, entity details, associated individuals, Authorized Users, your Developer Application(s), your use of the Services, and your privacy and security practices as they relate to your performance under this Agreement.
 You must maintain complete and accurate records demonstrating your full compliance with this Agreement.
 If any information becomes outdated or inaccurate you must immediately notify us and update the same with updated and accurate information.

 6.4 Monitoring Developer Content.
-Intuit may, but has no obligation to, monitor your access to or use of the Platform, your Developer Content, your Developer Application including any third-party content, for the purposes of operating the Platform, ensuring compliance with this Agreement and complying with Applicable Law.
-Intuit reserves the right to remove or disable content, including Developer Content or your Developer Application, it considers inappropriate or in violation of this Agreement and may disclose information as necessary to fulfill our legal obligations or to protect Intuit, Users, and our customers.
+Intuit may, but has no obligation to, monitor your access to or use of the Platform, your Developer Content, your Developer Application including any third-party content, for the purposes of operating the Platform, offering the Services, ensuring compliance with this Agreement and complying with Applicable Law.
+Intuit reserves the right to remove or disable content at any time and at our sole discretion including, but not limited to, Developer Content or your Developer Application and we may disclose information as necessary to fulfill our legal obligations or to protect Intuit, Users, and our customers.

 7. SANDBOX AND COMMUNITY FORUMS